manishdevraj/jarvis/README.md

 * Kth smallest or largest number in a sorted matrix
 * Find maximum CPU load
 * Find minimum roms needed for a conference
-* Find top k frequent elements
+* Find Nth ugly number
-* Merge sorted list/array
 * Find median (sliding window median or median from stream too)
 * Rearrange strings with K distance apart